Or-Azaria/Top-Fighters/README.md

 # Description
-Top-Fighters is a website which gives the user information about all the events which take place in the ufc world, an easy access to the the fighter’s ranking and more...
+Top-Fighters is a website which gives the user information about all the events which take place in the ufc world, an easy access to the fighter’s ranking and more...
 # Project flow
 * difficulties :
 1. Choosing a reliable API was definitely challenging and a lot of time was spend until i founded one.